 Lunch in Union Square

 “You have to tell him.”

 I sat with Beth at lunchtime on Wednesday.
 We were on a bench in Union Square.
 I told her what happened, what Alex said.
-She cross-examined me and I admitted that while I liked him a lot and loved being with him, I didn’t feel a spark with him.
+She cross-examined me, and I admitted that while I liked him a lot and loved being with him, I did not feel a spark with him.

 “It may happen.
 It may not.
 But it’s not fair to either of you if one of you is pretending.
 And you’re pretending.”

 I told her I knew.
 I gave him a call and asked to meet him after work.
 He was still in his place at Columbia.
-I had a summer rental a few blocks from the Fordham campus in the Bronx.
+I had a summer rental a few blocks from my campus in the Bronx.

-We headed up Sixth Avenue toward the Park, slowly weaving through the crowds.
+We headed up Sixth Avenue toward Central Park, slowly weaving through the crowds.
 Not holding hands.
 He stiffened.